anokta/barelymusician/README.md

 // Create the engine.
 barely::Engine engine(/*sample_rate=*/48000);

+// Set the global tempo.
 engine.SetTempo(/*tempo=*/124.0);

-// Create a new instrument with full oscillator mix. auto instrument = engine.CreateInstrument();
+// Create a new instrument.
+auto instrument = engine.CreateInstrument();

-instrument.SetControl(barely::InstrumentControlType::kOscMix, /*value=*/1.0f);
+// Set the instrument to use full oscillator mix. instrument.SetControl(barely::InstrumentControlType::kOscMix, /*value=*/1.0f);

-// Create a new looping performer. auto performer = engine.CreatePerformer();
-performer.SetLooping(/*is_looping=*/true);

-// Create a new task that plays an instrument note every beat.
+// Set an instrument note on.
 //
 // Notes are expressed in octaves relative to middle C as the center frequency.
 Fractional note
 // values adjust the frequency logarithmically to ensure equally perceived pitch intervals within
 // each octave.
+constexpr float kC4Pitch = 0.0f;
+instrument.SetNoteOn(kC4Pitch);

+// Create a new performer.
+auto performer = engine.CreatePerformer();

+// Set the performer to looping. performer.SetLooping(/*is_looping=*/true);

-auto task = performer.CreateTask(/*position=*/0.0, /*duration=*/1.0, /*priority=*/0,
+// Create a new task that plays an instrument note every beat. auto task = performer.CreateTask(/*position=*/0.0, /*duration=*/1.0, /*priority=*/0,
                                  [&](barely::TaskEventType type) {
                                    constexpr float kC3Pitch = -1.0f;